-Base-Station Alarms Trigger when a base-station is configured to send alarms via a capture station.
-The base-station can generate alarms such as software failures.
+Base-Station Trigger when a base-station is configured to send alarms via a capture station.
+The base- Alarms station can generate alarms such as software failures.
 Camera Faults (Configurable) Will trigger based on cameras being up for a certain percent of the time, or cameras failing a certain number of times in a given period (configurable).
 The camera faults alarm has been updated to optionally check for stalled feeds.
 Configure: Here, set whether alarms trigger from one, or both options listed above.
 Also select to have alerts from all cameras, or from selected cameras.
 Database Triggers when the database encounters an error, such as failing to write data to the database.
 Disk Triggers when disk errors occur.
 Environment Triggers off environment warnings, such as high CPU temperature, fans running at low RPM (only).
 Failover The site master can be configured to generate a technical alarm if any of the failover servers are down.
 Frame- Triggers when a frame-grabber has a problem, such as frame-grabber reboot, card Grabber stalled.
-Gateway alarm Only applies to gateway systems, and triggers when the gateway experiences a problem, such as an error connecting to the alarm database.
+Gateway Only applies to gateway systems, and triggers when the gateway experiences a alarm problem, such as an error connecting to the alarm database.

-Hotspare Triggers when a master server fails and the failover/hotspare becomes active.
-Integration Database Triggers when the integration database is down.
+11-1 Hotspare Triggers when a master server fails and the failover/hotspare becomes active.
+Integration Triggers when the integration database is down.
+Database ingers when the integration database is down.
 Network I/O Will trigger when an EIO is down.
 Network Connectivity Triggers when target/s in a list of configured IP addresses does not reply when pinged.
 Reboots Triggers when a unit reboots frequently, or has a watchdog, or hard-reboots.
-Recording failure Triggers when a recording should be taking place, but is not.
-Enabling this alarm will periodically check recordings for failure.
-Configure: All that needs to be set here is the cameras not desired to trigger this alarm.
-Recording Period Will trigger when a database stops recording before its predefined period is complete.
-For example, if a database is set to record for 30 days, but it only records for 25.
-Scheduled Archive Triggers when a scheduled archive encounters a problem, such as the archive destination not being accessible.
-Server Monitoring This is a technical alarm that is generated when a unit on the site goes down.
+Decending Triggers when a recording should be taking place, but is not.
+Enabling this alarm will Recording periodically check recordings for failure. failure Configure: All that needs to be set here is the cameras not desired to trigger this alarm.
+Recording Will trigger when a database stops recording before its predefined period is complete.
+Period For example, if a database is set to record for 30 days, but it only records for 25.
+Scheduled Triggers when a scheduled archive encounters a problem, such as the archive Archive destination not being accessible.
+Server This is a tank size below what is non-system or with an the site space down Monitoring This is a technical alarm that is generated when a unit on the site goes down.
 Software Failure Triggers when a software module fails.
 Test Triggers an alarm at a set frequency.
 This can test the system, to see if it will receive alarms.